WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 Here are some of the recurring projects and new projects we are working on:

-### Flux - Research - Software Engineering

-This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
-For more details see [Flux project](student-flux).

 ### Imaging - Research - Data Science or Data Engineering
 This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
 For more details see [Imaging project](student-imaging).